siyelo/dna/_docs/courses-and-event-production.md

 1. Joe decides to teach an Agile Engineering course.
-2. Joe opens the Siyelo calendar on Google, finds an open slot Feb 12-13, and writes “LOKAL: Agile Engineering course (Joe)”.
-(LOKAL means “venue” in Swedish, our convention for booking different parts of the office)
+2. Joe opens the Siyelo calendar on Google, finds an open slot Feb 12-13, and writes "LOKAL: Agile Engineering course (Joe)".
+(LOKAL means "venue" in Swedish, our convention for booking different parts of the office)
 3. Joe asks the [office team](office-team.html) to set up a registration page.
 He has taught this course before, so they